highlando/academic-kickstart/content/post/pontr-pendl/index.md

 projects: []
 ---

 While it seems common knowledge how to formulate *necessary optimality* conditions backed by the famous *Pontryagin's Maximum Principle*, the direct derivation from the **very general** original formulations is not obvious.
+Sometimes, authors like me^[
+  Lemma 6.5 in Heiland (2013) *Decoupling, Semi-Discretization, and Optimal Control of Semi-linear Semi-explicit Index-2 Abstract Differential-Algebraic Equations and Application in Optimal Flow Control*
-Sometimes, authors like me^[my diss TODO] provide some plausibility like *obviously this term has to vanish*, refer to other sources that miss the derivation too, or attach the complete book by Pontryagin to a specific formula^[Ober-Bloebaum].
+] provide some plausibility like *obviously this term has to vanish*, refer to other sources that miss the derivation too, or attach the complete book by Pontryagin to a specific formula^[cp. the text before Theorem 3.4 in Ober-Bl&ouml;baum, Junge, Marsden (2008) *Discrete Mechanics and Optimal Control: an Analysis*].

 {{% toc %}}